isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 in the terminated state.
 Also, an error will be returned if the maintenance request was already sent to the other server.

-Upon receiving the ``ha-maintenance-start`` command, the server1 will send the ``ha-maintenance-notify`` command to the server2 to put this server in the ``in-maintenance`` state.
-If the server2 confirms, the server1 will transition to the ``partner-in-maintenance`` state.
-This is similar to the ``partner-down`` state, except that in the ``partner-in-maintenance`` state the server1 continues to send lease updates to the server2 until the administrator shuts down the server2.
-The server1 now responds to all DHCP queries.
+Upon receiving the ``ha-maintenance-start`` command, server1 will send the ``ha-maintenance-notify`` command to server2 to put this server in the ``in-maintenance`` state.
+If server2 confirms, server1 will transition to the ``partner-in-maintenance`` state.
+This is similar to the ``partner-down`` state, except that in the ``partner-in-maintenance`` state server1 continues to send lease updates to server2 until the administrator shuts down server2.
+Server1 now responds to all DHCP queries.

-The administrator may safely shut down the server2 being in the ``in-maintenance`` state and perform necessary maintenance actions.
-When the server2 is offline, the server1 will encounter communication issues with the partner and will immediately transition to the ``partner-down`` state in which it will continue to respond to all DHCP queries but will no longer send lease updates to the server2.
-Starting the server2 after the maintenance will trigger normal state negotiation, lease database synchronization and, ultimately, a transition to the load-balancing or hot-standby state.
-The maintenance can now be performed for the server1.
+The administrator may safely shut down server2 it being in the ``in-maintenance`` state and perform necessary maintenance actions.
+When server2 is offline, server1 will encounter communication issues with the partner and will immediately transition to the ``partner-down`` state in which it will continue to respond to all DHCP queries but will no longer send lease updates to server2.
+Starting server2 after the maintenance will trigger normal state negotiation, lease database synchronization and, ultimately, a transition to the load-balancing or hot-standby state.
+The maintenance can now be performed on server1.
 It should be initiated by sending the ``ha-maintenance-start`` to the server2.